apaciuk/rails-7-saas-jumpstart-octo/README.md

 ### Multi Tenancy Support ###

+(When create new files or migrations run Rubocop to correct and add frozen_string_literal offenses)

 Add domain and subdomain to your tenant account table (Skip if your rails app already did this)

 rails generate multi_tenant_support:migration YOUR_TENANT_ACCOUNT_TABLE_OR_MODEL_NAME